symmetryinvestments/zfs-on-root-installer/README.md

 When booting off a USB Stick, some EFI versions do not support booting from the stick as if it was a cdrom, so the most compatible method is to write the boot image to the usb stick.
+But that means you need to keep track of twice as many image files - so ideally, all the EFI versions would work the same..

 Use dd (or similar) to write iso/boot.img to your USB Stick.